edwardcallow/tesco-jargon/g.md

 A term used to describe products that don’t require refrigeration or freezing, or the department where these products are held.
 For example, crisps and biscuits are grocery products.

 #### Group number
-Control to decide whether a checkout operator appears on the operator performance report (group 1), operator performance summary (group 2), both (group 3) or neither (group 4).
+Back office control to decide whether a checkout operator appears on the operator performance report (group 1), operator performance summary (group 2), both (group 3) or neither (group 4).